 Lone Peak 5 feels half a size bigger

 They feel big.
-Altra is known for its wide toe boxes which let your toes splay naturally with every step, which is great.
+Altra's shoes tend to have wide toe boxes that let your toes splay naturally with every step, which is great.
 I have a wide foot and like lots of toe room, but they still feel big.
 I could have done a half size down probably.

 However what's interesting is that they don’t measure overly long or wide, at 293.4mm they actually fall just a few mm short of the average length for men’s size 9, and at 97.3mm wide in the upper forefoot they are not wider than average either, yet they feel roomy on your feet.